raninirmal/Work-Study--Its-Objectives-Benefits/README.md

 Government policies and programmes are significant to productivity practices of government agencies, transport and communication power, fiscal policies (interest rates, taxes) influence productivity to the greater extent.

+**Total Productivity Measure (TPM)**

+It is based on all the inputs.
+The model can be applied to any manufacturing organization or service company.

+** Total productivity = Total tangible output / Total trangible input**

+Total tangible output = Value of finished goods produced + Value of partial units produced + Dividents from securities + Interest + Other income

+Total tangible input = Value of (human + material + capital + energy + other inputs) used.
+The word tangible here refers to measurable.
+The output of the firm as well as the inputs must be expressed in a common measurement unit.
+The best way is to express them in rupee value